gardener/landscaper-service/docs/proposals/multi-version.md

       upgrades from unsupported minor versions.
     - Tests require the old list of supported versions (of the current live system) to find out which transitions might occur.
     - Perhaps it is possible to store already tested upgrades to speed up the test duration.
-This will not help if an older support minor version and all subsequent minor versions requires a patch.
+This will not help if an older supported minor version and all subsequent minor versions requires a patch.

+- To prevent that an upgrade of a LI component is prevented due to not supported k8s patch versions of the Gardener, it should not have a configured patch but only a minor version for the used Gardener shoot cluster.
+During the upgrade of a LI it should select automatically the latest supported k8s patch version (supported by Gardener) with respect to its configured k8s minor version.

 ## Important considerations